ttopper/CPSC128/README.md

 # CPSC 128: Object-oriented Programming 1

-## This repository

 This repository contains the source files to create the website for the YukonU course CPSC 128.
-They are mostly markdown files, and can be found in `docs/`.
+The web pages are generated from markdown files and supporting resources that can be found in `docs/`.

-The repository also contains configuration files so it can be rendered by the [MkDocs](https://www.mkdocs.org) static site generation program.
+The repository also contains configuration files, e.g. `mkdocs.yml`, so it can be rendered by the [MkDocs](https://www.mkdocs.org) static site generation program.

 You can view the generated site at: https://ttopper.github.io/CPSC128/